axyl/auth0-wordpress-categories/README.md

   * Client ID
   * and Client Secret.
 (I think the API token is only needed for the automated setup?)
 * Log into the Blog with a new Auth0 based account, whether database or OAuth based.
-  * Any posts that are not part included in the paid category will be invisible to you.
+  * Any posts that are not included in the paid category will be invisible to you.
 * Find the User in the Auth0 Users screen and modify their app_metadata to include...
 ```
 {